LuisEspinosa7/SRJA-actuator-node/README.md

 </table>

 ## Video
-Two videos exposing the functionality of the complete proyect.
+A video exposing the functionality of the complete proyect.

 https://youtu.be/R3nJAr5eoEk